Dawn Wells: Gilligan's Island

 She took her signature role of Mary Ann on Gilligan's Island in 1964.
-She reprised her character in the various Gilligan's Island specials, including the reunion cartoon spin-off Gilligan's Planet and three reunion TV-movies: Rescue from Gilligan's Island, The Castaways on Gilligan's Island, and The Harlem Globetrotters on Gilligan's Island.
-She also reprised her character in a 1992 episode of Baywatch, "Now Sit Right Back and You'll Hear a Tale".
+The series aired for a total of 98 episodes from 1964 to 1967.
+She reprised her character in the various Gilligan's Island specials, including the reunion cartoon spin-off Gilligan's Planet (1982–83), and three reunion TV-movies: Rescue from Gilligan's Island (1978), The Castaways on Gilligan's Island (1979), and The Harlem Globetrotters on Gilligan's Island (1981).
+She also reprised her character in a 1987 episode of ALF, "Somewhere Over the Rerun", and 1992 episode of Baywatch, "Now Sit Right Back and You'll Hear a Tale".

 In 1993, Wells published Mary Ann's Gilligan's Island Cookbook with co-writers Ken Beck and Jim Clark, including a foreword by Bob Denver.
 Alan Hale Jr., who played The Skipper on Gilligan's Island, contributed a family recipe (Kansas Chicken and Dumplings) to her cookbook.
 Hale's character was the inspiration behind recipes such as Skipper's Coconut Cream Pie, Skipper's Navy Bean Soup, and Skipper's Goodbye Ribeye, and he is depicted as Skipper Jonas Grumby in numerous photographs throughout the book.
 She said in a 2014 interview with GoErie.com: "Alan could not have been kinder to a young actress.
 He was a real peach."

 In 1997, Wells starred as her Gilligan's Island character in a music video for the song "Mary Ann" by the pop-punk band Squirtgun.
 The song describes an infatuation with Mary Ann and sings praises to the wholesome character, specifically choosing her over Ginger.
 The video reached the top 40 of MTV's Alternative Music charts, and it was featured as part of a variety of alternative-themed music video programs.

-In 2005, Wells consigned for sale her original gingham blouse and shorts ensemble from her signature role.
+In 2005, Wells consigned for sale her original gingham blouse-and-shorts ensemble from her signature role.
 Auction house Profiles in History sold it for $20,700.

 In 2014, Wells released What Would Mary Ann Do?
 A Guide to Life, which she co-wrote with Steve Stinson.
 The book was released to coincide with the 50th anniversary of Gilligan's Island.

-A recurring theme, in the form of a rivalry, developed from the show that posed the question, mainly to men, as to which one of the female stars they preferred: Ginger or Mary Ann?
+A recurring theme, in the form of a rivalry, developed from the show that posed the question, mainly to men, as to which one of the young female stars they preferred: Ginger or Mary Ann?
 Wells embraced the good-natured rivalry.
 During a 2014 interview with the Vancouver Sun, Wells said that she had a t-shirt that read: "Ginger or Mary Ann, the ultimate dilemma."
 The question of which of these two characters men prefer endured long after the end of the series.
 "You can go anywhere and say 'Ginger or Mary Ann?'
 You don't have to say what show it is.
 Everybody gets it.
 And I always win."